arahman6/CS435DE/Assignment/Lab 02/Lab02.md

-# Lab 2: Big-O and Little-o Analysis
+# Problem 03: Big-O and Little-o Analysis

 ## Problem Statement
 Use the definitions of **Big-O** $$O(f(n))$$ and **Little-o** $$o(f(n))$$ to determine whether each of the following statements is true or false, and provide a proof.